Recover Compensation for Your Losses in a Truck Accident

 In some instances, multiple parties may be responsible for the injuries.
 For example, the owner and manager of the trucking company, the owner of the truck, the employer of the driver, and their respective insurance companies may be liable after a crash.

-- The truck was being operated as the manufacturer intended it to be used; and
+- The truck was being used as intended by the manufacturer; and

-- The truck’s performance had not changed since its initial sale.
+- The truck’s condition had not altered since it was first sold.

-Compensation for injuries and damages from a truck accident is typically separated into two categories: economic losses and non-economic losses.
-As previously stated, punitive damages may available, in some cases.
+Compensation from a truck accident usually falls into two categories: economic losses and non-economic losses.
+In some instances, punitive damages may also be claimed.

-- Current Medical Expenses: Such expenses may include fees and medical bills for emergency room visits, hospital care, surgery, physical therapy, assistive devices and appointments with approved medical professionals.
+- Current Medical Expenses: These cover costs related to emergency care, hospital stays, surgeries, physical therapy, assistive devices, and consultations with medical professionals.

-- Loss of Consortium: The uninjured spouse may be able to recover damages for the loss of certain marital benefits due the spouse’s injuries, including the loss of companionship, sexual relations, affection and comfort.
+- Loss of Consortium: If a spouse is injured, the uninjured partner may claim damages for the loss of marital benefits, including companionship, sexual relations, and emotional support.

 Federal Regulations and Truck Driving